jawnior/jawnior/README.md

 - 🌱 I’m currently learning **Front-end Development with React.**

-- 👨‍💻 All of my projects are available at: [https://resplendent-elf-b9c8e9.netlify.app/](https://resplendent-elf-b9c8e9.netlify.app/)
+- 👨‍💻 All of my projects are available at: [https://resplendent-elf-b9c8e9.netlify.app/](https://resplendent-elf-b9c8e9.netlify.app/) or in repositories.

 - 📫 How to reach me: **jakub.jawniak@gmail.com**